How to keep operators safe while working in hot weather conditions

 Mentor Training provides nationwide operator and instructor training

 Training is essential for part-time operators of any lift truck.
-Legally they need the same type and amount of training as a full-time operator.
-Please refer to the course details listed on our course pages and acquire Mentor’s experience and advice in this respect.
+Legally they need the same type and amount of training as a full-time operator, as they face the same risks.
+Regardless of working patterns or contracts, employers have the same duty of care to all operators.

-Yes, not least so that the employer complies with PUWER regulations (see above).
-A laden-powered pallet truck can often weigh more than double the weight of a car.
-Crushing accidents involving legs, feet and ankles are, sadly, commonplace.
+Yes.
+A laden-powered pallet truck can often weigh more than double the weight of a family-sized car and crushing accidents involving legs, feet and ankles are, sadly, commonplace.

 Most certainly.
 Mentor provides a service to its customers, maintaining records of training on their behalf for a minimum of seven years.

-As well as delivering training to our customers, we aim to provide useful information and resources to help them remain safe, compliant and profitable.
-Take a look at the downloads below, which include fact sheets and posters available to access for free.
+As well as providing our customers with trusted training to assured standards, we aim to provide further support to the wider industry.
+Putting our industry expertise to good use, we’ve collated useful information, resources, safety campaigns and more, to help UK businesses remain safe, compliant and profitable.
+Take a look at the downloads below, which include fact sheets, reports and safety posters, all available to access for free.

 This case study details how we have worked with GXO Logistics to help them keep their operations safe, compliant and profitable.